 For a full daily schedule including exercise and rest periods, see our feeding schedule guide.

 Can I feed my German Shepherd once a day?
 It is not recommended.
 One large meal raises the risk of bloat and causes energy spikes and crashes.
-Two meals is safer and more comfortable for the dog.
+Two meals per day is safer and more comfortable for the breed.

 Should I feed at the same time every day?
 Yes, within reason.
 Aim for a consistent 30-minute window.
 Dogs adjust their digestion and hunger cues to routine, and predictability reduces stress and begging.

 My puppy still seems hungry after every meal.
 Should I feed more often?
 Not necessarily.
 Puppies often act hungry regardless of how much they eat.
 Check that portions match the recommended amounts for your puppy’s age.
-If portions are correct and the pup is growing on track, the hunger act is normal.
+If portions are correct and the pup is growing on track, the hunger act is just that.
+An act.

 Does feeding frequency change for a pregnant Shepherd?
 Yes.
 Pregnant and nursing dogs often need three to four smaller meals per day during the later stages of pregnancy and throughout lactation.
 Work with your vet on specific amounts.
 Calorie needs can nearly double during peak nursing.